Gallahorn/Ultraviolence/CommonIssues.md

 > [!WARNING]
 > If you lower your difficulty, your game might become even harder, because the mods are not tuned to those difficulties.

+## I have weird visual effects on my screen
+There is a ton of mods that could cause this.
+This list integrates a variety of survival-style mods, you will need to balance many factors, such as cyberware-load, humanity, basic needs like hunger, thirst, etc.

+Screen effects like flickering etc. commonly indicate a bad physical or mental state of your V.
+Please read our [Gampelay File](Gameplay.md) carefully, it will answer your questions or give you clues what you could look at to improve your situation.

+## Where is my HUD?
+Where is 3rd person in driving?
+How does XY work?
+You have been sent here because you asked for support about or reported an **__intended feature__** as a bug.

+The mechanic you are describing is not a bug, it is **__the modlist working as intended__**.
+So there is no setting to change, no mod to deactivate, no but to avoid.

+Instead, have a careful read of our [Gampelay File](Gameplay.md).
+It will tell you exactly how the dozens of heavily gameplay alterings mods work.

+> [!TIP]
+> If you still have questions that were not clarified in the Gameplay document, please feel free to ask.
+> But be aware that you will be sent back to the readme if you ask questions which are answered there.
+> We know it's a long file and a lot to read, but it's a big modlist, and we can't read and understand it for you.
+> Help us help you here.
+Thanks.